 Whether you know it or not, your company’s address is all over the place.
 Google will check all the relevant/authoritative directories to make sure the address you provided matches those sources.
 The link below lists the major business directories that you should check for address consistency.
 You’ll likely have to register and/or go through a verification process to make any changes/claim a listing but if there are mistakes, it’s time well spent.

 Don’t forget to review contact information on your website, blog and social networks as well.
-Skip any only locally known references in the address like the building name.
+Skip any references in the address that only the locals are familiar with like the building name.
 Put a reference to that below the address or on a map note.
 The last thing you want to do is confuse Google.

 Here’s a list of general and business sites to give you some ideas: http://www.localvisibilitysystem.com/definitive-local-search-citations/.
 You can also try this little hack to view competitor citations so you can list yourself on the same sites if you’re not already listed: http://moz.com/blog/one-dead-simple-tactic-for-better-rankings-in-google-local.

 Google uses citations to determine not only your relevance but authority.
-The more high quality citations you have, the more authority you have for your location – and the more likely you are to place higher in a local search.
+The more high quality citations you have, the more authority you have for your location – and the more likely your site will place higher in a local search.